Too big to fail: Payments crisis

 The bank held significant participation in highly speculative oil and gas loans of Oklahoma's Penn Square Bank.
 When Penn Square failed in July 1982, the Continental's distress became acute, culminating with press rumors of failure and an investor-and-depositor run in early May 1984.
-In the first week of the run, the Fed permitted the Continental Illinois discount window credits on the order of $3.6 billion.
+In the first week of the run, the Fed permitted Continental Illinois discount window credits on the order of $3.6 billion.
 Still in significant distress, the management obtained a further $4.5 billion in credits from a syndicate of money center banks the following week.
 These measures failed to stop the run, and regulators were confronted with a crisis.

 Regulatory crisis

 The seventh-largest bank in the nation by deposits would very shortly be unable to meet its obligations.
 Regulators faced a tough decision about how to resolve the matter.
 Of the three options available, only two were seriously considered.
-Even banks much smaller than the Continental were deemed unsuitable for resolution by liquidation, owing to the disruptions this would have inevitably caused.
+Even banks much smaller than Continental were deemed unsuitable for resolution by liquidation, owing to the disruptions this would have inevitably caused.
 The normal course would be to seek a purchaser (and indeed press accounts that such a search was underway contributed to Continental depositors' fears in 1984).
 However, in the tight-money financial climate of the early 1980s, no purchaser was forthcoming.

 Besides generic concerns of size, contagion of depositor panic and bank distress, regulators feared the significant disruption of national payment and settlement systems.
-Of special concern was the wide network of correspondent banks with high percentages of their capital invested in the Continental Illinois.
+Of special concern was the wide network of correspondent banks with high percentages of their capital invested in Continental Illinois.
 Essentially, the bank was deemed "too big to fail", and the "provide assistance" option was reluctantly taken.
 The dilemma then became how to provide assistance without significantly unbalancing the nation's banking system.

 Trying to stop the run

-To prevent immediate failure, the Federal Reserve announced categorically that it would meet any liquidity needs the Continental might have, while the Federal Deposit Insurance Corporation (FDIC) gave depositors and general creditors a full guarantee (not subject to the $100,000 FDIC deposit-insurance limit) and provided direct assistance of $2 billion (including participations).
+To prevent immediate failure, the Federal Reserve announced categorically that it would meet any liquidity needs Continental might have, while the Federal Deposit Insurance Corporation (FDIC) gave depositors and general creditors a full guarantee (not subject to the $100,000 FDIC deposit-insurance limit) and provided direct assistance of $2 billion (including participations).
 Money center banks assembled an additional $5.3 billion unsecured facility pending a resolution and resumption of more-normal business.
 These measures slowed, but did not stop, the outflow of deposits.